Meta Platforms (NASDAQ:META) Price Target Cut to $190.00

 Insider Activity

-In other news, CTO Andrew Bosworth sold 11,718 shares of the business’s stock in a transaction that occurred on Sunday, May 15th.
-The stock was sold at an average price of $198.62, for a total transaction of $2,327,429.16.
-Following the sale, the chief technology officer now directly owns 11,913 shares in the company, valued at $2,366,160.06.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In other news, CAO Susan J.S.
-Taylor sold 1,420 shares of the business’s stock in a transaction that occurred on Tuesday, May 17th.
-The stock was sold at an average price of $202.16, for a total transaction of $287,067.20.
-Following the sale, the chief accounting officer now directly owns 1,605 shares in the company, valued at $324,466.80.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CTO Andrew Bosworth sold 11,718 shares of the business’s stock in a transaction that occurred on Sunday, May 15th.
-The shares were sold at an average price of $198.62, for a total value of $2,327,429.16.
-Following the sale, the chief technology officer now owns 11,913 shares in the company, valued at $2,366,160.06.
+In other news, insider Jennifer Newstead sold 342 shares of Meta Platforms stock in a transaction on Tuesday, July 26th.
+The stock was sold at an average price of $165.80, for a total value of $56,703.60.
+Following the completion of the sale, the insider now directly owns 17,063 shares of the company’s stock, valued at approximately $2,829,045.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, CFO David M. Wehner sold 1,222 shares of Meta Platforms stock in a transaction on Sunday, May 15th.
+The stock was sold at an average price of $198.62, for a total transaction of $242,713.64.
+Following the completion of the sale, the chief financial officer now directly owns 12,247 shares of the company’s stock, valued at $2,432,499.14.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, insider Jennifer Newstead sold 342 shares of Meta Platforms stock in a transaction on Tuesday, July 26th.
+The stock was sold at an average price of $165.80, for a total value of $56,703.60.
+Following the sale, the insider now directly owns 17,063 shares of the company’s stock, valued at $2,829,045.40.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 45,516 shares of company stock worth $9,035,749.
+In the last ninety days, insiders sold 45,516 shares of company stock valued at $9,035,749.
 Company insiders own 13.59% of the company’s stock.

-A number of large investors have recently bought and sold shares of the stock.
-BlackRock Inc. grew its position in Meta Platforms by 1.2% in the fourth quarter.
-BlackRock Inc. now owns 158,101,319 shares of the social networking company’s stock valued at $53,177,378,000 after acquiring an additional 1,909,538 shares during the period.
-State Street Corp grew its position in Meta Platforms by 2.0% in the fourth quarter.
-State Street Corp now owns 94,303,590 shares of the social networking company’s stock valued at $31,719,012,000 after acquiring an additional 1,887,737 shares during the period.
-Capital International Investors grew its position in Meta Platforms by 4.4% in the first quarter.
-Capital International Investors now owns 54,050,797 shares of the social networking company’s stock valued at $12,019,697,000 after acquiring an additional 2,281,759 shares during the period.
-Geode Capital Management LLC grew its position in Meta Platforms by 2.4% in the fourth quarter.
-Geode Capital Management LLC now owns 40,627,257 shares of the social networking company’s stock valued at $13,629,910,000 after acquiring an additional 950,662 shares during the period.
-Finally, Norges Bank acquired a new position in Meta Platforms in the fourth quarter worth $9,595,113,000.
-65.49% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in META.
+Norges Bank bought a new position in Meta Platforms during the fourth quarter worth about $9,595,113,000.
+Dodge & Cox lifted its holdings in Meta Platforms by 78.7% during the fourth quarter.
+Dodge & Cox now owns 6,655,324 shares of the social networking company’s stock worth $2,238,518,000 after acquiring an additional 2,931,894 shares in the last quarter.
+Capital International Investors lifted its holdings in Meta Platforms by 5.9% during the fourth quarter.
+Capital International Investors now owns 51,769,038 shares of the social networking company’s stock worth $17,413,576,000 after acquiring an additional 2,888,336 shares in the last quarter.
+Polen Capital Management LLC lifted its holdings in Meta Platforms by 26.1% during the first quarter.
+Polen Capital Management LLC now owns 13,165,612 shares of the social networking company’s stock worth $2,927,505,000 after acquiring an additional 2,722,842 shares in the last quarter.
+Finally, HS Management Partners LLC lifted its holdings in Meta Platforms by 463.7% during the fourth quarter.
+HS Management Partners LLC now owns 2,826,830 shares of the social networking company’s stock worth $182,104,000 after acquiring an additional 2,325,382 shares in the last quarter.
+65.49% of the stock is owned by institutional investors and hedge funds.

 Meta Platforms, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, wearables, and in-home devices worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment's products include Facebook, which enables people to share, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices through chat, audio and video calls, and rooms; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.